Legislative and Policy Action Alerts

 Two bills could damage years of progress made on clean energy and efficiency.

-SF 2311 is a threat to nearly 21,000 Iowan jobs in energy efficiency and solar.
+SF 2311 is a threat to nearly 21,000 Iowa jobs in energy efficiency and solar.
 Proposed changes allow some utilities to put fees on solar customers, reduced consumer choice and increase energy prices for Iowa families.
-Even with the amendments we expect the bill manager to propose during debate next week, this bill is a serious threat to Iowan jobs, consumers and energy leadership.
+This bill is a serious threat to Iowa jobs, consumers and energy leadership.
 Tell your elected officials to vote NO on any bill that takes Iowa’s energy policy backward.